 The RSPO Principles and Criteria (RSPO P&C) is applicable for palm oil production worldwide.
-The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to onfarm labour and community relations.
+The RSPO P&C cover the most significant environmental and social impacts of palm oil production and the immediate inputs to production, such as seed, chemicals and water, and social impacts related to on- farm labour and community relations.

-The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard (under development as of September 2018 with finalisation expected in 2019) and therefore cannot apply the RSPO Smallholder Standard.
+The RSPO P&C apply to all production level companies, i.e. all mills, who do not fall under the definition of independent mill as outlined in the RSPO SCC standard; and to all growers, who do not meet the definition of Independent Smallholder or the applicability requirements as outlined in the RSPO Smallholder Standard and therefore cannot apply the RSPO Smallholder Standard.
 These are referred to as the unit of certification throughout this document.